-The 10 Best Natural Remedies For Gas & Bloating
+The 10 Best Natural Remedies For Gas & Bloating, According To Experts

 What causes gas and bloating?

-Gas and bloating are simply air that is trapped in the digestive system.
-The air is either unintentionally swallowed while eating or produced by gut bacteria during digestion.
+Gas and bloating are caused by air that's trapped in the digestive system.
+That air is either unintentionally swallowed while eating or produced by gut bacteria during digestion.

 - Eating too fast

 - Chewing gum

 - Carbonated beverages

 Keeping a food journal can help you identify your triggers and tackle bloating and gas in the first place.

 But if you're already feeling swollen and ready for stretchy pants, here are 10 natural remedies to try, all backed by science:*